morgannash1/hotel_reservations/README.md

 ### Data Limitations:
 The following list contains this dataset's primary limitations, and focuses on factors that could impact the model's generalizability:

-* Limited Geographic Scope and Timeline: The data is restricted to a 1 hotel only and is slightly outdated with the latest record from 2018 (before the Covid-19 Pandemic).
+* **Limited Geographic Scope and Timeline:** The data is restricted to a 1 hotel only and is slightly outdated with the latest record from 2018 (before the Covid-19 Pandemic).
 The hotel location is also undisclosed.
 The dataset creator, Ahsan Raza, commented in the Discussion section: "This example data has been captured from single location/country which, due to discretionary reasons, cannot be disclosed."
 This adds a limit to the model's ability to generalize well to other locations after 2018.

-* Missing External and Factors: The dataset lacks external and economic influences.
+* **Missing External and Factors:** The dataset lacks external and economic influences.
 Information about competitor pricing, weather forecasts, or large events taking place nearby are just to name a few outside factors that frequently drive cancellation decisions, but they are invisible to the current model.

-* Lack of Detailed Guest and Pricing Data: Certain customer demographic details (like age and income), as well as records of the actual price paid by the customers (only the average is included) are absent.
+* **Lack of Detailed Guest and Pricing Data:** Certain customer demographic details (like age and income), as well as records of the actual price paid by the customers (only the average is included) are absent.
 This limits the model's ability to truly understand a customer's price sensitivity.

-* Feature Ambiguity: Interpretation is hampered by the ciphered room type values (ie. room type, meal plan type), which cannot be leveraged fully without the encoding key, which is not included.
+* **Feature Ambiguity:** Interpretation is hampered by the ciphered room type values (ie. room type, meal plan type), which cannot be leveraged fully without the encoding key, which is not included.

 ## Data Preparation:

-Numerical Columns Initial Observations:
-The required_car_parking_space and repeated_guest columns should be treated as categorical (0, or 1).
-There are outliers in the following columns: lead_time no_of_children (75th percentile is still 0.0, max is 10) no_of_week_nights (75th percentile is 3, max is 17)
-no_of_previous_cancellations (75th percentile is 0, max is 13)
-no_of_previous_bookings_not_cancelled (75th percentile is 0, max is 58)
-I am curious if there are any records where no_of_weekend_nights and no_of_week_nights for a certain record are both 0.

-Additional Data Preprocessing:
-In this section, we:

-identify the features and target for the models train, test, split the data to prevent data leakage create a dummy model to produce baseline metrics so we ensure our models performance improves define OneHotEncoder to use for categorical columns define StandardScaler to use for numerical columns

-Data Cleaning and Feature Engineering:
-In this section, we:

-check for duplicate rows
-drop Booking_ID column
-create a column 'is_cancelled' that maps the values in 'booking_status' to 1 or 0: 'Cancelled' to 1 and 'Not_Cancelled' to 0
-address some of the low-frequency categories found in certain categorical columns' value counts by consolidating make sure binary/discrete integer columns are changed to data type 'object' (required_car_parking_space, repeated_guest, and arrival_year(because there are only 2 years)) so they'll be treated as categorical plot the distribution of numeric columns manually add a maximum cap to certain numerical columns to handle their outliers check for (and drop) records where the total number of nights is zero
+The following list summarizes the steps we took to prepare our data for modeling:

+1. **Data Cleaning:**
+**Unique Identification:** Removed the Booking_ID column as it held no predictive power.

+**Duplicate Management:** Scanned for and removed duplicate records to prevent artificial bias in model training.

+**Target Encoding:** Created the target column "is_canceled" by mapping "booking_status" values (Canceled = 1, Not_Canceled = 0).

+**Validation:** Identified and removed logically inconsistent records, specifically instances where the total number of stay nights (weekend + weeknights) was zero.

+2. **Feature Engineering & Domain Adjustments:**
+**Outlier Mitigation:** To prevent extreme values from skewing model performance, manual maximum caps were applied to lead_time, no_of_children, no_of_week_nights, and previous booking/cancellation metrics.

+**Category Consolidation:** Addressed high-cardinality categorical features by consolidating low-frequency categories into "Other" or other broader labels, reducing noise and improving model stability.

+**Data Type Casting:** Explicitly converted discrete integer columns—required_car_parking_space, repeated_guest, and arrival_year—to object types to ensure the preprocessing pipeline treated them as categorical features rather than continuous values.

+3. **Preprocessing & Baseline Setup:**
+**Data Splitting:** Used a Train-Test Split to ensure the models were evaluated on unseen data, effectively preventing data leakage.

+**Baseline Establishment:** Implemented a Dummy Classifier to generate baseline metrics (Accuracy, Precision, Recall), providing a benchmark to measure how well our models improved.

+**Pipeline Transformations:**

+**Categorical:** Applied OneHotEncoder to transform categorical variables into a machine-readable format.

+**Numerical:** Applied StandardScaler to normalize continuous features, ensuring that columns with larger scales (like lead_time) do not disproportionately influence the model.

 ## Model Evaluation Metrics:¶